 We depart Santa Caterina and visit two varied archaeological sites.
 The first is a superbly preserved sacred well at Santa Cristina from the Nuragic period, evidence of the advanced nature of this period of prehistory.
 Next is a Roman bath complex of Fordongianus, built around a hot spring in the first century AD.
 We then drive along a charming country road to Bosa, perhaps Sardinia’s prettiest town.
 Situated on a river, it is dominated by a medieval Spanish castle.
 This afternoon there is a stunning drive up the isolated western coast to Alghero, with views rivalling Italy’s famed Amalfi Coast.
 Dinner is in a local restaurant.
 Overnight Alghero (B, D)

 Alghero displays a clear Spanish influence and a form of Catalan dialect is still spoken.
-After a morning lecture, we tour the fortified old city, before taking a boat trip to the ‘Grotte di Nettuno’ a fine network of limestone caves in a national park just to the north of Alghero.
-The later afternoon is at leisure.
+After a morning lecture, we tour the fortified old city, before enjoying some free time in Alghero.
 Overnight Alghero (B)

 This morning we visit two remarkable sites.
 Sant’Andrea Priu, on a remote inland hill is a large Neolithic burial chamber, perhaps 5,000 years old, and in continuous use right through to the Byzantine period in the 8th century AD.
 Nearby Santu Antime is a large and complex Nuragic fortress.
 Returning back to Alghero, we visit Anghelu Ruju, another burial chamber and then enjoy a tour and late afternoon wine tasting at one of Sardinia’s best regarded winemakers.
 Overnight Alghero (B, wine tasting)